russcheems/MultiRec/readme.md

 <h1 align="center">
-A Multi-task Method for Review-based Recommendation
+A Multi-task Factor Sharing Method for Review-based Recommendation
 </h1>

 <p align="center">
   <a href="#2-quick-start🚀">Quick Start</a>
 </p>

-Repo for the paper: A Multi-task Method for Review-based Recommendation
+Repo for the paper: A Multi-task Factor Sharing Method for Review-based Recommendation

 ## 1. Introduction✨